AzzamAlsharafi/portfolio/content/about.md

 menu: main
 ---

-Software Developer & NetDevOps enthusiast with strong academic record in Computer Science (Computer Systems & Networks) at Universiti Malaya.
+Software & Network Engineer with strong academic record in Computer Science (Computer Systems & Networks) at Universiti Malaya.

+Experienced in full‑stack software development and systems engineering.
+Developed complex systems including a Hybrid SDN Management System using React and FastAPI, and a Lisp-like programming language interpreter implemented in C with WebAssembly support.
+Proficient in building responsive web applications and high‑performance system‑level software.
+Skilled in multiple programming languages including Python, Java, JavaScript, and C.

 Experienced in network automation, along with hands-on configuration of Cisco and Juniper devices.
 Skilled in cloud technologies, with practical knowledge of Linux and Docker administration.

-Developed several projects including a Hybrid SDN Management System that combines traditional networking with modern SDN approaches.
-Proficient in multiple programming languages including Python, Java, JavaScript, and C. Graduating February 2025 and seeking opportunities in Network Engineering, Cloud, or DevOps roles.
+Seeking opportunities in Software Engineering, Network Engineering, Cloud, or DevOps roles.